Table of Contents

 It may also be much more productive to submit changes as pull requests via https://github.com/networkupstools/nut/pulls so they are automatically processed by the NUT CI farm across numerous target platforms, and various inconsistencies can be diagnosed and fixed early.

 There’s always work to be done outside of the realm of code bashing.
 Documentation can always be improved.
-A user’s perspective is sometimes needed to appreciate this.
-Bug reports on a project’s documentation are just as valuable as those for the actual source.
+A new user’s perspective is sometimes needed to appreciate this, since developers and long-time users consider everything obvious.
+Bug reports and pull requests on any project’s documentation are just as valuable as those for the actual programs' sources.

 Fielding questions on the mailing lists is also helpful.
 This lets other people to focus on coding issues while allowing the original poster to get some information at the same time.
 It’s quite a relief to open that mailbox and find that someone else has already handled it successfully.